hyunjunian/Poor-Charlie-s-Almanack/en.md

 The exclusive franchise can also be wonderful.
 If there were only three television channels awarded in a big city and you owned one of them, there were only so many hours a day that you could be on.
 So you had a natural position in an oligopoly in the pre-cable days.
 And if you get the franchise for the only food stand in an airport, you have a captive clientele, and you have a small monopoly of a sort.

 The great lesson in microeconomics is to discriminate between when technology is going to help you and when it’s going to kill you.
 And most people do not get this straight in their heads.
 But a fellow like Buffett does.
 For example, when we were in the textile business, which is a terrible commodity business, we were making low-end textiles, which are a real commodity product.
 And one day, the people came to Warren and said, “They’ve invented a new loom that we think will do twice as much work as our old ones.”
 And Warren said, “Gee, I hope this doesn’t work—because if it does, I’m going to close the mill.”
 And he meant it.

-> The great lesson in microeconomics is to discriminate between when technology is going to help you and when it’s going to kill you.
->

 What was he thinking?
 He was thinking, “It’s a lousy business.
 We’re earning substandard returns and keeping it open just to be nice to the elderly workers.
 But we’re not going to put huge amounts of new capital into a lousy business.”
 And he knew that the huge productivity increases that would come from a better machine introduced into the production of a commodity product would all go to the benefit of the buyers of the textiles.
 Nothing was going to stick to our ribs as owners.